beckpull/tech-blog/README.md

 ## Acknowledgments

 * This README file template was created by [@othneildrew](https://github.com/othneildrew) - the original can be found [here](https://github.com/othneildrew/Best-README-Template)
-* Huge thank you to my tutor, [Dennis Itua](https://github.com/Dennis-The14th-web) and to my friend [@NathaliaReyes](https://github.com/nathaliareyes) for all of your help and support through this and every project ✨
+* Huge thank you to my friend [@NathaliaReyes](https://github.com/nathaliareyes) for all of your help, support, and collaboration through this project ✨

 #### Disclaimer:
 > I utilized several articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs **as references** for the javascript code attached.
 >
 **All of the utilized information has been altered in order to fit this project.
-This repository contains some modified Denver University start code and _solely_ my own work on the backend.**
+This repository contains _solely_ my own work.**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>